Apple Inc.: Litigation

 Apple has been a participant in various legal proceedings and claims since it began operation.
 In particular, Apple is known for and promotes itself as actively and aggressively enforcing its intellectual property interests.
 Some litigation examples include Apple v.
 Samsung, Apple v.
 Microsoft, Motorola Mobility v.
 Apple Inc., and Apple Corps v.
 Apple Computer.
 Apple has also had to defend itself against charges on numerous occasions of violating intellectual property rights.
 Most have been dismissed in the courts as shell companies known as patent trolls, with no evidence of actual use of patents in question.
-On December 21, 2016, Nokia announced that in the U.S. and Germany, it has filed a suit against Apple, claiming that the latter's products infringe on Nokia's patents.
+On December 21, 2016, Nokia announced that in the US and Germany, it has filed a suit against Apple, claiming that the latter's products infringe on Nokia's patents.

 Most recently, in November 2017, the United States International Trade Commission announced an investigation into allegations of patent infringement in regards to Apple's remote desktop technology; Aqua Connect, a company that builds remote desktop software, has claimed that Apple infringed on two of its patents.

+Epic Games filed lawsuit against Apple in August 2020 in the United States District Court for the Northern District of California, related to Apple's practices in the iOS App Store.

 In January 2022, Ericsson sued Apple over payment of royalty of 5G technology.
+On June 24, 2024, the European Commission accused Apple of violating the Digital Markets Act by preventing "app developers from freely steering consumers to alternative channels for offers and content".
+In April 2025, Apple was found guilty and fined €500 million ($570 million) for violating the Digital Markets Act.

+Lobbying

+In 2025, Apple was one of the donors who funded the White House's East Wing demolition, and planned building of a ballroom.